Ondřej Kaše: HC Litvínov

 As a free agent at the conclusion of his contract with the Hurricanes and having regained his health, Kaše opted to pause his NHL career by returning the Czech Republic and joining his brother David, by signing a contract with HC Litvínov of the ELH on 16 July 2023.
 Serving as an assistant captain, Kaše had a successful season with Litvínov, scoring at above a point-per-game pace, with 54 points in 48 games, including 23 goals.
 Kaše would help lead Litvínov to the semi-finals of 2023–24 Czech Extraliga Playoffs, where they would be swept by the top seeded HC Dynamo Pardubice.
 In 13 playoff games, Kaše had a goal and six assists.
 After season's end, Kaše joined Team Czech Republic at the 2024 Men's Ice Hockey World Championships, his first appearance with the national club since the 2015 World Junior Ice Hockey Championships, when Kaše was 19.

 Personal

-Kaše's younger brother, David, plays alongside him for HC Litvinov and was selected in the fifth round, 128th overall, by the Philadelphia Flyers in the 2015 NHL Entry Draft.
+Kaše's younger brother, David, plays alongside him for HC Litvinov and was selected in the fifth round, 128th overall, by the Philadelphia Flyers in the 2015 NHL entry draft.

 International play

-After season's end, Kaše joined Team Czech Republic at the 2024 Men's Ice Hockey World Championships, his first appearance with the national club since the 2015 World Junior Ice Hockey Championships, when Kaše was 19, and his first tournament at the senior international level.
+After season's end, Kaše joined Team Czech Republic at the 2024 Men's Ice Hockey World Championships, his first appearance with the national team since the 2015 World Junior Ice Hockey Championships, when Kaše was 19, and his first tournament at the senior international level.
 Kaše had a successful tournament, both personally and as a team, as he was tied for third on the team with seven points in 10 games, helping the Czechs to their first gold medal in 14 years.